2017 High School Workshop

 By the conclusion of the workshop, participants will leave with a portfolio of professionally-developed media products including articles, photographs, and video clips.
 Also, the students will have a greater sense of what the journalism profession entails and a strong foundation with which to possibly pursue journalism at their high schools, in college, and as a career.

-- Attend a high school in the *District of Columbia metropolitan area
+- Attend a high school in the *New Orleans metropolitan area

 - Be in good academic standing

 - Have a strong interest in pursuing a career in journalism

 - Previous experience in journalism is preferred, but not required to apply

 - All students, regardless of race, gender, ethnicity, religion or sexual orientation, are strongly encouraged to apply.

 - Contact information for student and parent/legal guardian.